ShadyEvan4830/Social-Media-and-Mental-Health/README.md

 ## Overview

-This folder is used to analyze the impact of social media platforms on users’ mental health.
+This paper aims to analyze whether the American public believes that the government provides adequate public welfare actions under different economic conditions.

 ## File Structure